 You are expected to have successfully completed a GCSE in Physical Education but this would not exclude candidates who had not done so.
 However, the specifications have been designed to provide progression by building on the knowledge, understanding and skills studied at Key Stage 4.
-Most candidates will normally have achieved at least the equivalent of GCSE Grade 6 in PE or in dual Sciences before taking this course.
+Most candidates will normally have achieved at least the equivalent of GCSE Grade 6 in PE or should be regularly competing in one sport to a high level.